 Flip the acrylic sheet back and drill holes for the U-channels (measurements shown in fig. 3).
 Go ahead and fix the U-channels down with four nuts and bolts (fig. 4).

 From the metal sheet cut out a rectangular piece so that it fits onto the rectangular metal rod like in fig. 5.
 Make sure that 2.5 cm is sticking out so that it can be joint to the frame.
+The width should be approximately the same as the metal rod's width.

 Now go ahead and attach the rectangular metal rod to the acrylic with 6 nuts and bolts.
 Make sure that while doing this you don't forget to attach the small metal piece you just made!